-Welcome!
-Practical Farmers of Iowa is offering a cost-share program for those seeking to make on-farm food safety improvements.
+Practical Farmers of Iowa is offering a cost-share program for specialty crop farmers seeking to make on-farm food safety improvements.
 Participants will spend at least $2,200 on improvements and receive a $2,000 reimbursement.

 - You must be a specialty crop producer in Iowa

 - You must have a training certificate from a PSA Grower Training course on the FSMA Produce Safety Rule, or plan to attend a PSA Grower Training before May 1, 2024 (2023-2024 PSA Grower Training dates can be found at Iowa State University Extension and Outreach)

 If accepted, you agree to:

-Contact our senior horticulture education coordinator, Jacqueline Venner Senske, by emailing email@example.com or by calling the office at (515) 232-5661.
+Contact our senior horticulture and local foods coordinator, Natasha Hegmann, by emailing email@example.com or by calling the office at (515) 232-5661.

 Examples of eligible food safety improvements include, but are not limited to: